Aug 26, 2023

 In this section, we’ll answer some common questions about online businesses.

 A business generally takes two to three years to become profitable.
-However, the exact estimation varies depending on the type of business since each has different necessary capital costs, operating expenses, and time investment.
+However, the exact estimate varies depending on the type of business.
+Each business has different capital costs, operating expenses, and time investments.

 A business’s revenue depends on various factors, including its type, marketing strategy, and scope of operations.
 For example, bloggers monetizing their site by selling ad spaces generate around $200-$2,500/month, whereas affiliate marketers average about $12,000/month.